Travel Safe is an integrated approach to sustainable road safety outcomes that covers Tauranga and the Western Bay of Plenty.

 To remind cyclists to put lights on their bikes, Tauranga City Council, Western Bay of Plenty District Council, Travel Safe and NZ Police will start their annual Be Bright campaign.
 Riders who have adequate lights will be rewarded with reflective cycling gear such as backpack covers, cat eyes and ankle and arm bands.
 Cyclists who do not have adequate lights will be fitted with a set of lights.

-Checkpoints will be set up across the city in May 2019.
+Checkpoints will be set up across the city each year in May.